From Barcelona to Girona: 10 Great Things to Do in Girona, Spain

 Fun Fact: The Onyar River was the main road for transport during Roman times.

-5. Girona Food Tour
+5. Go on a Girona Food Tour

 Tour Ideas: